YounesMakhlouf/PFA/docs/techSpec.md

         - Create games specifically focused on recognizing and understanding emotions.
         - Implement activities promoting logical thinking and problem-solving (puzzles, identify the intruder).
         - Ensure a user interface and experience designed according to autism-friendly principles (See Section 7).
         - Provide an integrated dashboard accessible *after login* for parents to track the child's progress within the app.
+Use a complex question to ensure only the parent accesses statistics (like an addition)
         - Develop a *separate, web-based interface* for verified Educators/Specialists to submit new game configurations.
 - **3. Target Audience**
     - **Primary Users (Child):** Children with learning difficulties.
 The design, content, and interaction patterns must be tailored to their specific learning styles and sensory sensitivities.